 - Statistical Machine Learning and Data Mining stream: This stream may be the only program of its kind (we can’t find any other like it!).
 You’ll prepare specifically for the high-demand and fast-growing field of statistics and computational sciences.
 Learn to tackle applied problems in science and technology, and work with the large-scale, high-dimensional and heterogeneous data streams becoming increasingly common in modern industries.

-- The Quantitative Finance Stream will give students an in-depth theoretical understanding of the core concepts of quantitative finance.
-This program differs from similar programs offered at U of T and other institutions as it provides more of the mathematical, statistical, and computer science background that underlies the concepts of quantitative finance.
+- Quantitative Finance stream: Gain an in-depth theoretical understanding of the core concepts of quantitative finance.
+This stream is different than similar offerings at U of T and other institutions — it focuses more intensely on the mathematical, statistical and computer science background that underlies concepts of quantitative finance.

 - Statistical Science stream: Develop an expertise in proper data collection and analysis, along with a strong understanding of the statistical methodology theories.
 Graduate well-prepared for employment as a statistician or further graduate studies in statistics.